iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 <img style="border: 0px; height: 450px; background-color: transparent;" src="images/froscon19/movim.png">

 Note:
-* More of Social Network with Chat capability
+* More of Social Network with Chat capabilities.
 * One if the first if not the first that support emoji reactions which is currently the new hotness in the XMPP community (but also more difficult to implement properly than one might think)
 * Interesting because we don’t have a lot of web clients
 * Requires PHP backend that proxies and caches things